segmed/libs/README.md

-# libs
-Segmed Golang libraries helpful for implementation of Segmed platform
+# Segmed Golang libraries helpful for implementation of Segmed platform